phunt/demoSecureMCP/src/app/tools/README.md

-# MCP Tools
+# FastMCP Tools

-This directory contains Model Context Protocol (MCP) tool implementations that provide secure, authenticated access to various functionalities.
+This directory contains **FastMCP**-based Model Context Protocol (MCP) tool implementations that provide secure, authenticated access to various functionalities.
+All tools are built using the **[FastMCP](https://github.com/fastmcp/fastmcp)** framework.

 ## Structure